RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step03_GUI_setup (optional)/README.md

 Nanyan "Rosalie" Zhu and Chen "Rapahel" Liu

 ## Step-by-step instructions.
-### On the GCP VM (the web browser you open).
+### On the GCP VM.
 1. On the Google Cloud Platform, navigate to the Virtual Machine section and activate the instance you want to work in.
+Open the SSH terminal.

 2. Upgrade apt-get

         sudo apt-get upgrade